balena-io-experimental/hubot-monorepo/packages/hubot-flowdock/README.md

     # You can ignore users (for example if you have other bots) with the following
     # environment variable by giving a comma separated list of user ids.
     HUBOT_FLOWDOCK_IGNORED_USERS=123,456,789

+    # You can configure hubot to act upon it's own identity.
+This is useful when
+    # creating a semi-manual bot or using hubot to replicate your presence in one
+    # service across several.
+    # **Proceed with caution, this could create infinite loops**
+    HUBOT_FLOWDOCK_LISTEN_TO_SELF=1

 ### Name